 #5.
 You May Think it’s Cool, But It’s Not

-It’s sometimes difficult to tell people their splash page is ugly, but in this case some honesty is useful.
-And even if your your splash screen couldn’t possibly be one of these ugly babies, you should still drop the idea.
+I know, it’s like telling someone their baby is ugly, but you have to do it.
 Smashing Magazine, in their feature of beautiful splash screens even admitted there probably wasn’t a decent reason to have them.

 The customer is always right.. specially when it’s your father in law :)